Working with the Writing of Multilingual (“ESL”) Students: Frequently Asked Questions

 - The GSI can put it back into the stack of ungraded papers and look at it again later; often when a GSI first reads a paper it seems incomprehensible, but with some patience and a second read the GSI may understand it more fully.

-- The GSI can consult with other GSIs in the course and the Instructor of Record for perspective, tips, or instructor policies on how to proceed.
+- The GSI can consult with the Instructor of Record and other GSIs in the course for perspective, tips, or instructor policies on how to proceed.

 - The GSI can invite the student to office hours and discuss some of the difficulties the GSI had as a reader.
 It is best to choose just one or two major difficulties, preferably as patterns.
 An office-hour conversation is also helpful because sometimes just getting used to a student’s manner of speech helps a GSI understand the writing.